~ Carny Lingo ~

 Show — The carnival itself.
 The show moves from spot to spot, but it's still the same show unless you move to a different show.

-Showman — The preferred title of many proud, lifelong outdoor amusement entrepreneurs, who would be very unhappy to be called "carnies."
-There is a fairly firm social division between jointees and showmen.
+Showman — The preferred title of many proud lifelong outdoor amusement entrepreneurs, who would be very unhappy to be called "carnies."
+There is a firm social division between showmen and jointees, neither of which gives much respect to lower beings like ride operators.

 Showtime — Trade publication of the Outdoor Amusement Business Association.

-Sideshow — Any show on the circus midway (since such a show would be ancillary to the "big show" (the circus.)
-However, the term can refer to carnival shows other than (for instance) "girl shows", and it most commonly refers to a freak show or ten-in one.
-These days, "sideshow" also refers to the performance genre flowing from the old ten-in-one: from bed-of-nails and electric-chair and sword-swallowing acts to piercing and "geek" acts.
+Sideshow — Any show on the circus midway (since any such show would be ancillary to the "big show" (the circus.))
+However, the term usually refers more specifically to a freak show or ten-in one.
+These days, "sideshow" also refers to the modern revival of sideshow arts, a performance genre flowing from the old ten-in-one: bed-of-nails, walking on broken glass, sword-swallowing acts, piercing and "geek" acts are often performed in bars and theaters.

 Sideshow Alley — Australian synonym for 'midway'.

 Single-O — A show consisting of a single attraction.
-From the railroad slang for "single occupancy."
+From railroad slang for "single occupancy."

 Skill Game — Games where players with ability have a good chance to win.